Many companies say that they want to Optimize Inventory, but they often have different things in mind when they say it.

 Multi Echelon Inventory Optimization

 The amount of inventory buffering should increase along with the value of a product, the amount of uncertainty in demand relative to the sales volume, and a company’s response time to deal with supply chain surprises.

 Where to place inventory can be very difficult to figure out in an end-to-end supply chain with many products.
 There are many ways to rebalance how inventory budgets are allocated, inventory pooling and production postponement strategies can be complex and hard to execute, as planned.
 A Multi-echelon Inventory Optimization (MEIO) system will enable a company to consider all of these in deciding where in the supply chain and how much inventory to have.
 If your company is using a manual system, and pretty much guessing at how many days of coverage to have for each product, or does not have a good process in place to calculate statistical safety stock values and its “What-if” impact on customer service, then you should be looking into how an MEIO system can help your supply chain.

-If you would like more information on Inventory Managment and its "Optimization", I recommend reading this paper: Demystifying MEIO.
+If you would like more information on Inventory Management and its "Optimization", I recommend Reading this paper: Demystifying MEIO

 As part of the S&OP process a company needs to determine how to meet the inventory demand that comes from buffer stocks, forecasted demand, and backlog.
 Or it may be that capacity or material constraints, or other operating efficiency concerns, drive a company to purchase or build inventory ahead of when it’s actually needed.
 Regardless, the supply planning process that feeds a consensus S&OP plan is the place that these decisions are made.
 If a company does not have a good S&OP process in place, then it will not be able to make good decisions around inventory.
 Furthermore, if the S&OP system in place does not consider the effects of finite capacity, materials, and operating constraints, then control over inventory levels will not be achieved.